AlexNaga/rpi-web-of-things/README.md

 This Web of Thing is a real-time overview for a bunch of sensors connected to a Raspberry Pi 3 Model B.

-- Temperature och humidity (AM2302).
+- Temperature and humidity (AM2302).
 - Air pressure (BMP180).
 - Light sensor (TSL2561).